Generate PDFs from HTML in React with jsPDF

 Step-by-step guide to converting HTML to PDF

-1. Now, open the App.jsx file and import the jspdf package:
+1. Now, open the App.jsx file and replace the default code with the following:

 import jsPDF from 'jspdf';